-Still, the reality is that we usually don’t learn until that mistake properly blows up in our face.
+Still, the reality is that we usually don’t learn until that mistake properly blows up in our faces.
 Even then, that one false move can come back to haunt us time and again.
 Once that happens, it can seem impossible to shake yourself from the clutches of such horror.

-Taking on Projects That Don’t Feel Right
+Accepting Projects That Don’t Feel Right

 Not every project or client is going to be the right one for you.
 And it seems like, quite often, you can spot a bad one right from the beginning.